bolorundurowb/vCardLib/README.md

 Documentation can be found at [documentation site](http://bolorundurowb.github.io/vCardLib/)

-This is the library that powers the VCF Reader.
-Unlike all other vCard libraries for .NET that I found, this library supports reading multiple contacts from a single vcf file and returns the contact objects in a vCardCollection.
+T this library supports reading multiple contacts from a single vcf file, a stream or a contact string and returns the contact objects in a List.
 The library currently **supports only vCard version 2.1 and 3.0** (a curated list of properties supported can be seen on the documentation site).

 #### How to use the library: